jonnew/Oat/README.md

 - [x] General C++ coding practice
     - Pass by const ref whenever possible.
 Especially relevant when passing derived objects to prevent slicing.
     - const member properties can be initialized in the initialization list, rather than assigned in the constructor body.
 Take advantage.
-- [ ] Implement pure intensity based detector (now color conversion, just saturation on raw image)
+- [x] Implement pure intensity based detector (now color conversion, just saturation on raw image)
+    - EDIT: This is just a special case of the already implemented H<b>S</b>V detector.
 - [x] Implement position Filter (Kalman is first implementation)
 - [ ] Implement recorder (Position and images?
 Viewer can also record?)
+   - Viewer can record snapshots using keystroke.
+True recording would be a side effect.
+   - Recorder will record up to N positions and N video streams.
+Of course, recorders can be paralleled to decrease computation burden on any single instance.
 - [x] Camera configuration should specify frame capture due to digital pulses on a user selected GPIO line or free running.
 - [x] To simplify IPC, clients should copy data in guarded sections.
 This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be executed in parallel.
 - [x] Can image metadata be packaged with shared cv::mats?